johnemmanuelbond/loggers.larders/content/Events/Kidnapping Plot.md

 - Early:
   Petunia and Rivka sneak around, see [[Harps Walks-on-Water]] stalking the thoroughfare, and then move to the flower garden and overhear Rhedda and Kaire talking about offloading their problem to the mistress.
   Kargoe and Barty put on a traditional Aire dance with their new friend Lionhunter (from the caverns) in the middle of the thoroughfare.
 During the applause barty sees Asra slink away and enter the casino.
 They follow and get stopped at the door to hand over their weapons, they make a scene and end up talking with [[Simon Redmont]] about the vault.
-  JM tries to infiltrate the casino by lying about catering, he's given an escort (orwise and iklal) to help carry things but panics and decides
+  JM tries to infiltrate the casino by lying about catering, he's given an escort (orwise and iklal) to help carry things but panics and decides to drink the holy water from the temple of melian and morian
--
+- Mid:

-Day 4: Detective Midred Melloy is appointed to the case.
+  JM [[Vision in a Vial|trips out]] and emerges as a young child.
+The guards sus out what's going on and arrest him, throwing him into the dungeon.

-Day 5:
+  Kargo and Barty saunter over to the guardhouse to stow Kargoe's scary glaive.
+Somehow they talk their way into getting a tour of the grounds where they run into Harps WW who, (under *suggestion*) tips off Barty about where Esme is hidden.
+After a brief kerfuffle they intentionally get captured and brought to the dungeon.

-Day 6:
+  Rivka and Petunia watch all this happen, and see Moser fetch Rhedda from the casino.
+Rivka gets spotted and Rhedda brings her Downstairs.

-Day 7:
+- Action

-Day 8:
+  Fleance and prim meet up with petunia and they begin quietly dispatching guards and moving towards the sounds of combat, because...

-Day 9:
+  Rhedda and rivka's appearance in the dungeon triggers an all-out brawl.
+Rivka manages to keep Whedda pinned and Kargoe rips out her earing while Mork keeps the waves of guards busy.
+The fight gets close but eventually both Rhedda and Moser are downed by Kargoe's bitter blood and Prim's crossbow respectively, but not before Rhedda can activate her tattoo for reinforcements.

 Day 10: Skipping seal leaves